PsCushman/project-cluster-map/README.md

 https://github.com/PsCushman/resto-scores-and-more

-This map provides a road map to creating a searchable cluster map.
-Please note that you will need to create an invisible marker layer to search because the plug in used is not suitable for Cluster Maps.
-If you find a way to either search the cluster map directly or fix the plug in, please create apull request.
+This map provides a road map to create a searchable Cluster Map.
+Please note that you will need to create an invisible marker layer to search because the plug used is not suitable for Cluster Maps.
+If you find a way to either search the Cluster Map directly or fix the plug in, please create apull request.

 ## Deployment
 https://pscushman.github.io/project-cluster-map/